chauff/cse1500-web-transcripts/Assignment-1.md

 [carriage return]
 ```

-Then, use the `Authorization` field to provide username and password to the server.
-To encode the username and password, you can use any of the freely available base-­64 en/decoders, e.g. [https://codebeautify.org/base64-encode](https://codebeautify.org/base64-encode).
-Remember that username and password should be combined as `username:password`.
+Which status code do you receive now?
+Next, use the `Authorization: Basic [base-64 encoded username/password string]` header field to provide username and password to the server.
+To encode the username and password, you can use any of the freely available base-­64 en/decoders, e.g. https://codebeautify.org/base64-encode
+Remember that username and password need to be combined as `username:password` **before** they are encoded in base-64.

 Now close the TCP connection and start a new one, using again: